Stellaris (video game): Gameplay

-A large part of Stellariss main gameplay is determined by the design of the player's empire, with templates dictating both visual and mechanical effects and the player being free to either select from developer-made pre-set empires or create their own.
-Players can customize the unique "traits" of their starting species, an "origin" representing the pre-FTL history of their civilization, the starting head of state, a selection of two to three "ethics" representing the core philosophy of their empire, and an "authority" and two "civics" representing the internal structure of their government and society.
-Ethics are chosen from a total of eight options along four mutually exclusive axes, (Note: Spiritualist versus Materialist, Militarist versus Pacifist, Xenophobe versus Xenophile, and Egalitarian versus Authoritarian) allowing the player to either select moderate versions of three ethics or a fanatical version of one and a moderate version of another, while authorities in the base game consist of democratic, oligarchic, dictatorial, or imperial options representing the system of election for new rulers.
-The Utopia expansion would add a Gestalt Consciousness ethic, overriding other ethic choices and granting access to new authorities representing either a biological Hive Mind or an artificial intelligence network, as well as a large number of new civics and a megacorporation authority.
+A large part of main gameplay of Stellaris is determined by the design of the player's empire, which affects both visual look and in-game mechanics.
+The player is offered to either select from developer-made pre-set empires or create their own; each empire has a set of unique traits like origin, representing the pre-FTL history of their civilisation, ethics, representing the core philosophy of their empire, civics, representing the internal structure of their government and society, or head of state together with the type of government (like authoritarian, democratic or fictional "Hive mind" or "Megacorporation" types).
+Ethics are chosen from a total of eight options along four mutually exclusive axes, (Note: Spiritualist versus Materialist, Militarist versus Pacifist, Xenophobe versus Xenophile, and Egalitarian versus Authoritarian) allowing the player to also choose between fanatical and moderate variants of each.

+Players also control leaders - in-game characters that can occupy a certain position or role, like managing research operations, governing a colony or commanding a starship fleet.
+Each leader has their own unique traits that provide additional positive or negative effects and can be upgraded, as the leader gains experience by working in their relevant field (military, economy or science).